 Volunteers of all sorts can make an impact.
 The physically hardy might be inclined to support a bike ride across town or help with a day hike.
 Volunteers with an artistic bent might enjoy supporting an arts and crafts activity.
 Any volunteers working with children will need patience, latitude and energy!

-Wilderness Works volunteers are asked to attend an orientation on the fourth Saturday of each month.
+Wilderness Works volunteers are asked to attend an orientation on the second Thursday of each month at 7:00pm at City Camp (except during summer months).
 Although not a requirement, individuals and groups are recommended to attend a Hands On Atlanta orientation prior to volunteering with Wilderness Works.

 Overnight chaperones are needed for Wilderness Works.
 Please note that all volunteers must undergo FBI fingerprint background checking prior to most volunteering opportunities.